-Photography by: Helen Gallagher and Aleks Paluszek
+Photography by Helen Gallagher and Aleks Paluszek

 Comedian and actor John Thomson was born in Salford in 1969 and given up for adoption six weeks later.
 John was brought up by his adoptive parents in the Preston area, but returned to study drama at Manchester Polytechnic.
 It was here he met Steve Coogan who secured him a job on ‘Spitting Image’ they continued to collaborate on many comedy projects over the following few years.
 The two won the Perrier Comedy Award in 1992.
-More recently, John is best known for his role as Pete Gifford in the popular comedy drama ‘Cold Feet’.
+In the 1990s John was a familiar face on the 'The Fast Show' with his character Louis Balfour, the host of 'Jazz Club' and his catchphrase, "Nice!"
+John is also known for his role as Pete Gifford in the popular comedy drama ‘Cold Feet’.

 John’s CV is long and impressive including: